DimaSamoz/mezzo/README.md

 * **Accidental**: a suffix of the pitch class, one of `f` (flat, e.g. `bf qn`) or `s` (sharp, e.g. `fs qn`).
 Natural accidentals are not specified, so `c` means C natural.
 Accidentals can also be written out as a separate attribute (`c sharp qn`), or even repeated (for example, double sharps: `c sharp sharp qn` or `cs sharp qn`).
 * **Octave**: the last component of the value.
 The default octave is 4, this is unmarked.
 Lower octaves are marked with `_`, `__`, `_3`, `_4` and `_5`.
 Higher octaves are marked with `'`, `''`, `'3` and `'4`.
 A C natural in octave 2 is therefore `c__ qn`, a B flat in octave 7 is `bf'3 qn`.

 Durations are written after the pitch.
 For notes, the value is the first letter of the duration name (eighth, quarter, etc.) followed by `n` for note, e.g., `qn` for quarter note.
-A dotted duration is specified by following the name with a `'`: `hn'` is a dotted half note, with the length of three quarters.
+A dotted duration is specified by following the name with a `'` (single quote):  `hn'` is a dotted half note, with the length of three quarters.

 #### Rests